Gauge Invariant Propagators and States in Quantum Electrodynamics: Flat spacetime evolution in a causal diamond

-We will formally ``blow up'' this surface, ie., excise the sphere $r=R$ from the boundary and consider the boundary as an open set where limits $r\rightarrow R$ can now be $\eta$ dependent.
-Note that for all values of $\eta$, the boundary region $r=R$ has relative measure zero.
-Thus when spatially integrating by parts, both $r=0$ and $r=R$ will be zero volume surfaces, and we can then discard any spatial surface terms.
+When it is necessary, we will formally ``blow up'' this surface, ie., excise the sphere $r=R$ from the boundary such that limits $r\rightarrow R$ can be $\eta$ dependent.
+Note also that the boundary region $r=R$ is effectively a two-dimensional surface, and thus has zero measure in three-dimensions.
+Thus when spatially integrating by parts in a four-dimensional integral, both $r=0$ and $r=R$ will be zero volume surfaces, and we can then discard any spatial surface terms.
+We can demonstrate this explicitly by appropriately restoring factors of $f(r)$ in the following example integral,